-Forget parties- here are the top ten reasons why a nurse should run the most powerful country in the world.
+Forget parties- here are the top ten reasons why our country needs a nurse for president.

 1. We are skilled communicators.